 -

-Q: How long does it take before a newborn needs to worry?
+Q: How long should a newborn go without urinating before you need to worry?

 -

-Q: What problems will occur if children hold in their urine?
+Q: What problems can occur if a child holds their urine?

 -

-Q: How to judge whether a child's urination is normal?
+Q: How can I tell if my child's urination is normal?

 Precautions: